agusev/mastermind/README.md

 </li>

 <li>
-For the list of played games, I simply retrive the information from the `games` table where the result was saved and then render as a list of games.
+For the list of played games, I simply retrieve the information from the `games` table where the result is saved and then render as a list of games.

 *layout:*